What's on the table for Ramadan? Plenty.

 Other than that, the food served is dictated by culture and preference.
 And that can vary widely.
 In Morocco, one might eat lentil soups, in India, curry, and in Indonesia, kolak, a fruit dessert.

 One thing just about every Ramadan meal has in common is dates.
 Most observers break their fast with dates because this is what the prophet Muhammad did.
-(According to Muslim beliefs, Ramadan is when the Quran, the Muslim scripture, was first revealed to Muhammad.)
-Observers usually are eager to offer each other dates to break the fast as a gesture of good will and to aid fellow worshippers in breaking the fast.
+(According to Muslim beliefs, Ramadan is when the Quran, the Muslim scripture, was first revealed to Muhammad.

 Another benefit to dates is they're an excellent way to restore blood sugars.